- What Is

-A lumbar puncture (LP) is the insertion of a needle into the fluid within the spinal canal to collect and examine the fluid that surrounds the brain and spinal cord (cerebral spinal fluid).
+A lumbar puncture (LP) is the insertion of a needle into the spinal canal to collect and examine the fluid that surrounds the brain and spinal cord (cerebral spinal fluid).
 It is termed a "lumbar puncture" because the needle is placed in the lumbar portion of the back and used to puncture through tissues to enter the spinal canal.

 Other names for a lumbar puncture (an LP) include spinal tap, spinal puncture, thecal puncture, and rachiocentesis.

 An LP is most commonly performed to obtain a sample of the fluid that surrounds the brain and spinal cord.
 Examination of the fluid can be crucial in diagnosing diseases such as meningitis, neurologic diseases, or effects of systemic disease on the brain and spinal fluid.
-An LP can also be done to treat diseases, as a way of administering antibiotics, cancerdrugs, or anesthetic agents into the spinal canal.
+An LP can also be done to treat diseases, and as a way of administering antibiotics, cancer drugs, or anesthetic agents into the spinal canal.
 Spinal fluid is sometimes removed by LP for the purpose of decreasing spinal fluid pressure in patients with uncommon conditions (such as, normal-pressure hydrocephalus and benign intracranial hypertension, for example).

 Sometimes a lumbar puncture is performed in patients with migraines to assure that no other underlying pathology exists.

 Patients typically lie on their side for the procedure.
 Less often, the procedure is performed while the patient is sitting up and leaning slightly forward.

 After local anesthesia is injected into the lumbar area of the back, a long needle is inserted in between the bones of the spine (vertebrae) into the spinal canal.
 (The needle is most commonly placed between the third and fourth lumbar vertebrae.)